ben-z/syde655-tutorial-paper/README.md

 # Introduction to Stochastic Dynamic Programming

-This is a course project for [SYDE 655](https://uwflow.com/course/syde655) at the University of Waterloo.
+This is a course assignment for [SYDE 655](https://uwflow.com/course/syde655) at the University of Waterloo.

 ## Paper